 Here’s my daughter Rachel to give you a little bit of family history about her dad and his passion for all things hot and spicy!

 My Dad passed down many things to me…a big pumpkin head…love for Icees…the ability to refuse to let others walk over me or define who I am…but his love for hot and spicy things I did NOT get.

 My Dad has also always done a great job of taking care of our home.
 I witnessed an unspoken agreement between my parents that if my Dad took care of the outside of the home my Mom would take care of the inside!

 anal faithful caretaker of the yard (weeds ran screaming when he came their way) as well as a gifted gardener.
 Some years he would only have a few rows of plants while other years he took up half of the backyard!

 Green beans, tomatoes, peppers, cucumbers, more peppers, more tomatoes…he created his own hot sauce that Donny’s best friend named “The Tim Reaper” and was filled with the perfect blend of spicy peppers from his garden.

 Never mind it was the same color as doodoo, people have RAVED about the perfect blend of heat and rich flavor in the sauce I have refused to taste.

 My Dad not so secretly used it to test the manliness of any guy I brought home.
 Somehow Donny managed to pass his tests without having to consume very much of that fiery liquid!

-We won’t talk about that one year he used one of my mom’s mixing bowls to perfect his pepper blend…my sister used it for our favorite brownies a few days later and we QUICKLY realized these brownies had a strange kick!
+We won’t talk about that one year he used one of my mom’s mixing bowls to perfect his pepper blend…my sister used it for Cake Mix Chocolate Chip Bars a few days later and we QUICKLY realized these brownies had a strange kick!